Wave: Shock waves

 A shock wave is a type of propagating disturbance.
 When a wave moves faster than the local speed of sound in a fluid, it is a shock wave.
 Like an ordinary wave, a shock wave carries energy and can propagate through a medium; however, it is characterized by an abrupt, nearly discontinuous change in pressure, temperature and density of the medium.

+Shear waves

+Shear waves are body waves due to shear rigidity and inertia.
+They can only be transmitted through solids and to a lesser extent through liquids with a sufficiently high viscosity.